Arizona State Sun Devils: Rivalries

 The annual football rivalry game between the two schools is known as "The Duel in the Desert."
 It is one of the most heated rivalries in college football.
-The University of Arizona has the all-time series lead with a record of 49–45–1 dating back to the time when ASU was the Tempe Normal Owls and Teacher's College Bulldogs.
+The University of Arizona has the all-time series lead with a record of 51–45–1 dating back to the time when ASU was the Tempe Normal Owls and Teacher's College Bulldogs.
 The school adopted the moniker, the Sun Devils, on November 20, 1946.
-The trophy awarded after each game, the Territorial Cup, is one of the nation's oldest rivalry trophies.
-It is currently held by the Arizona State University.
+The trophy awarded after each game, the Territorial Cup, is the nation's oldest rivalry trophy.
+It is held as of 2024 by Arizona State University.

 In 2009, State Farm introduced the sponsored "State Farm Territorial Cup" for the two schools.
 Arizona won the inaugural season of the series 10.5 points to 7.5.

 The ASU wrestling team has been dominant over the UA Wildcats with a record of 28–8 all time.
 The University of Arizona no longer has a wrestling program.